Aveer100/manual-memory-allocator/README.md

 - Call the above function on a pointer to a memory block and it will add the block back to the appropriate segregated free list.

 ## Design
-Free blocks are stored in 8 segregated free lists ranging from sizes
+Free blocks are stored in 8 segregated free lists ranging from sizes:
 - 1 - 32
 - 33 - 64
 - 65 - 128